Vacancy – loss of income when a tenant is not living there

 Equity – The difference between the value of the property and debts against the property.

 OO / Owner Occupied – You will be living in the property and therefor get the most favorable lending terms.
 Loan options include 3.5% FHA, 5% Conventional, 10% conventional, 15% down conventional, and 20% down conventional.
 You must occupy the property for 1 year but may be able to move after 6 months if you had a qualified life event (adding a dependant, moving for a job, getting a bigger space)

 NOO / Non-Owner Occupied – You will not be living at the property.
 This loan requires 25% down and will have a higher interest rate.

 PMI – Private mortgage Insurance, a fee you are charged by the bank by using a low money down program.

 3.5% Down FHA Loan – An owner-occupied loan that only requires a 3.5% down payment.
 You can use this loan at any time as long as you only have one at a time.
-You are charged PMI ($75 for every $100k you finance, making your monthly payment $520 for every $100k you finance) every month for the life of the loan.
+You are charged PMI every month for the life of the loan.
 To get rid of PMI you must refinance the loan when you have 20% equity in it.
 You are also charged an upfront fee of 1.75% of the total loan amount and this is typically added to the loan balance when you purchase the home.
-FHA has its own loan limits which are about $80k-$100k less than a conventional loan.
+FHA has its own loan limits which are about $200k-$300k less than a conventional loan.
 If it is 3 or 4 units it must pass the “self sufficiency test” which is that 75%of current rents must cover the mortgage payment, and property very rarely pass this test.
 If the tenants are in long term leases we have to use that rent.
 If they are month to month or the unit is vacant we can use market rents.